jpillora/jquery.rest/README.md

 ### cachableTypes

 An array of strings reprenting the HTTP method types that can be cached.
-Is only "GET" by default.
+Is `["GET"]` by default.

 #### verbs